 Your statement of purpose should tell us about your plans and goals.
 We find the following information particularly useful in a statement of purpose: (1) What experiences prepare you to succeed in our Ph.D. program?
 (2) What are your research interests, substantively and methodologically?
 (3) Why is the Rice Ph.D. program in political science a good fit for you?
 (4) What are your goals when you finish your Ph.D.?
 There is no minimum or maximum required length for the Statement of Purpose.

 The Department of Political Science normally requires all applicants to provide GRE (Graduate Record Examination) General Test scores.
 This test should be taken not earlier than three years prior to the date of application and no later than the December prior to the desired fall entry.
 An official copy must be sent to the Department of Political Science directly from the Educational Testing Service.
 Photocopies are not acceptable.
 During the current COVID-19 pandemic, we recognize that access to testing is more limited.
-As a result, for admission in fall 2021, recent GRE scores are recommended but not required.
+As a result, for admission in fall 2022, recent GRE scores are recommended but not required.
 Because we find GRE scores helpful as part of our overall evaluation of candidates for admission, we strongly recommend that you submit scores if you are able.
 This test should be taken no earlier than three years prior to the date of application and no later than the December prior to the desired fall entry.
 For further information on the GRE, contact the Educational Testing Service, Rosedale Road, Princeton, NJ 08541 USA.
-ETS can be reached by telephone at(609) 921-9000, by email at email@example.com or on the web at http://www.ets.org.
+ETS can be reached by telephone at(609) 921-9000, by email at firstname.lastname@example.org or on the web at http://www.ets.org.

 - School Code - 6609